 Another Arizona river that is in imminent danger is the San Pedro River.
 Only one of two major rivers that flow north out of Sonora Mexico and into the Gila River, the San Pedro River is one of the last remaining un-dammed rivers in the southwestern United States.

 The cottonwood-willow lined stream flows about 140 miles supporting near 350 bird species as well as providing habitat for up to 4 million migrating birds annually.
 Area development and the resulting groundwater pumping needed to supply these thirsty humans has resulted in an unsustainable drop in the rivers aquifer thus depriving the riparian vegetation and wildlife of its critical water source.

-What is being done: The upper San Pedro Partnership is a collaborative effort between local, state and federal agencies and non-governmental organizations (including Audubon) working to develop management plans that address water conservation for the United States section of the upper San Pedro Basin.
+What is being done: The Upper San Pedro Partnership is a collaborative effort between local, state and federal agencies and non-governmental organizations (including Audubon) working to develop management plans that address water conservation for the United States section of the upper San Pedro Basin.
 It is anticipated that retirement of irrigated agricultural land and meaningful water conservation efforts will increase stream flows in the next few years.

-Also in the AWSA was provisions to guarantee New Mexico’s claim to Colorado River Water.
+Also in the AWSA, are provisions to guarantee New Mexico’s claim to Colorado River water.
 This was accomplished by trading 14,000 acre-feet of Gila River water for New Mexico’s Cap claim.
 Translated, this trade allows New Mexico to construct infrastructure to store Gila River water that would normally flow down the river channel thus depriving the riverine system of much of its natural flow.
-The construction of the proposed off stream reservoir to store this water is on Mangas Creek in the New Mexico Gila River watershed.
+The construction of the proposed off-stream reservoir to store this water is on Mangas Creek in the New Mexico Gila River watershed.
 Many environmental groups urged all federal and state governmental agencies, Congress and the New Mexico Legislature to oppose this poorly designed project.
 The proposed dam and pump station facilities and water distribution (see Conservation Page 2)